docker/docs/docker-store/customer_faq.md

 You can view and download your all active licenses for an organization from the Subscriptions page.

-Click the user icon menu at the top right, choose **Subscriptions** and then select the organization from the **Accounts** drop down menu.
+Click the user icon menu at the top right, choose **My Content** and then select the organization from the **Accounts** drop down menu.